 Neil Paget was very busy with his camera throughout the trip, producing a video for members and here is a trailer.

 The 17/18 season was finally wrapped up with the AGM in the last week of May.
 This was an opportunity for chairman Trevor to present a £1200 cheque to Ruth Woodfield from Alzheimer’s Society.
 This was his selected charity for the 17/18 season and the choir members had contributed at each and every Wednesday practice.

 Trevor Forsythe is again leading the way as chairman.
 David Hewett has stepped down as choir President and Dick Grey was elected in his place.

 Sadly, the choir has in the last few months lost 4 past and prominent members.
 Cec George, passed away in early March closely followed by Denis Boyd.
 Both had played important roles in the management of the choir over many years.
 Naomi Hughes, who recently passed away in England was the choir accompanist during many years of Billy Thompson’s tenure as conductor.
 Then in June, Jim Wilson a long time member of the tenor section passed away after a long illness.

-Now is the time for any churches, or other organisations, considering future events in 2017/2018 and who may wish to engage the choir, to get in touch via the website with the secretary Hubert Greer or telephone 02893323696.
+As can be seen the choir engagements page is filling up with already eight confirmed for this year.
+However, now is the time for any churches, or other organisations, considering future events, especially in 2019 and who may wish to engage the choir, to get in touch with the secretary Hubert Greer or telephone 02893323696.

 © 2015 Ballyclare Male Choir